thasipablo/space-travelers-hub/README.md

 # 📖 About the project <a name="about-project"></a>

-**Bookstore** is a website for all fans of books.
+**Space Travelers** is a website for all fans of space exploration.
 It is a Single Page App (SPA) that allows users to:

-You will create an simplified version of it that allows you to:
+- Display a list of all available SpaceX rockets

-- Display a list of books
+- The user can book a rocket and/or cancel the reservation

-- Add a book
+- Display a list of current missions along with their brief description and participation status

-- Remove a selected book
+- The user can join and/or leave a mission joined earlier

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

 <details>

   <summary>Languages</summary>

   <ul>

     <li>HTML</li>

     <li>CSS</li>

     <li>React</li>

     <li>Redux</li>

   </ul>

 </details>

 ### Key Features <a name="key-features"></a>

 - React props and states

 - React components

 - React events

 - Fetch data from API

 - Redux

 - Deployment

 <p align="right">(<a href="#readme-top">back to top</a>)</p>